8 1/2 x 6 1/2 inches

 Until paper became commonly used in India in the fifteenth century, illustrated texts were made on horizontal pieces of palm leaf which were pierced and threaded together with a wooden cover.
 The artists were usually anonymous and the works unsigned.
 Some patrons were rajas (kings) who employed a studio of artists.
 Other patrons hired itinerant painters, both Hindu and Muslim, to illustrate their favorite texts.
 By commissioning this work, donors gained religious merit as well as aesthetic pleasure.
 The paintings were not meant to be hung on the wall but rather held in the hand for examination and admiration.
 Paintings of this genre embody bhakti, an intense personal devotion to a god.
 The love between Krishna and Radha was that of a divine union.

-Text by Barbara H. Friedell, from Krannert Art Museum: Selected Works, 2008
+Adapted from text by Barbara H. Friedell, from Krannert Art Museum: Selected Works, 2008